Complete guide on French Roulette

 Street Bet

-Also known as ‘Transversale Plein’, which means transverse row, the street bet allows you to choose 3 numbers in a row, such as 1, 2 and 3 or 6, 7 and 8.
+Also known as ‘Transversale Plein’, which means transverse row, the street bet allows you to choose 3 numbers, such as 1, 2 and 3 or 6, 7 and 8.
 Its payout ratio is 11 to 1.

 Corner Bet